raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 } ClientSignatureTBS
 ~~~

-Note that all group operations additionally contain an MLSMessage the content
+Note that all group operations additionally contain an MLSMessage the content of
-of which mirrors the request type, e.g., an AddUsers request wraps an MLS commit
+which mirrors the request type, e.g., an AddClients request wraps an MLS commit
-that in turn contains the Add proposals for the users' clients.
-In that case,
+that in turn contains the Add proposals for the clients to be added.
+In that
-the DS uses the GroupID inside the MLSMessage to determine which group the
+case, the DS uses the GroupID inside the MLSMessage to determine which group the
 request refers to and verifies the MLSMessage in the same way an MLS client
 would (including the signature).